Ball brothers: Minnetrista

 In 1893 Frank C. Ball bought approximately 30 acre of land along the north bank of the White River, outside Muncie, where the Ball family built their homes.
 His two sisters named the site Minnetrista, a combination of the Native American word for water, mine or minne, and the Middle English spelling of a word meaning a pre-arranged "gathering place", trist or tryst.
 Frank Ball's estate home, which was also called Minnetrista was the first to be built on the site in 1894; it burned in 1967.
-Frank's property became the site for a new a cultural center for the Muncie community.
-The center, which was named Minnetrista, opened in 1988.
+In 1988, a museum was built on the site as the city's cultural arts center.
 It preserves artifacts that document the history of Muncie and east central Indiana, and continues as a gathering place an important part of the Muncie, Indiana, community.
 Situated on 44 acre, visitors may still visit its gardens and natural areas, which contain an assorted community of native Indiana plant and animal species, for free.